bowheart/fluxuate/README.md

 store.getState() // { entities: { todos: { urgent: {} } } }
 ```

 ### To Be Continued...

 That's it for the basics.
 But there's still plenty more to Fluxuate.
 Check out the [documentation](//bowheart.github.io/fluxuate) for a much more in-depth rundown.

 ### Bugs, Suggestions, Feedback, Pull Requests, etc...

 Fluxuate is brand new!
 All suggestions and code contributions are super welcome.
 Let's make it awesome!
+Bugs can be sumitted to https://github.com/bowheart/fluxuate/issues

 ### License